The Cross Section Newsletter:(A news publication of the High Plains Underground Water Conservation District No. 1) November 2025

 Education Updates

-In October, HPWD delivered interactive water conservation programs to local schools, educating around 600 students about the Ogallala Aquifer and the journey of water from source to tap.
-Through these educational programs, HPWD continues to teach and inspire students to be good stewards and how they also can make a difference in conserving water.
+In October, HPWD delivered interactive water conservation programs to local schools.
+Approximately 600 students are learning about the Ogallala Aquifer and the journey of water from source to tap.
+Through these educational programs, HPWD continues to teach and inspire students to be good stewards and to make a difference in conserving water.

 If you need a program or presentation for a school, civic club, or other group, contact Jennifer McClendon at our office to schedule.